sidferreira/ignite-web-boilerplate/readme.md

 ## Premium Support

 [Ignite CLI](https://infinite.red/ignite) and [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate), as open source projects, are free to use and always will be.
+Since this is an open source project the current developers nor Infinite Red offer any premium support for this project at this time.